Azerbaijani Armed Forces: World War II

 During World War II, Azerbaijan played a crucial role in the strategic energy policy of Soviet Union.
 Much of the Soviet Union's oil on the Eastern Front was supplied by Baku.
 By a decree of the Supreme Soviet of the USSR in February 1942, the commitment of more than 500 workers and employees of the oil industry of Azerbaijan was recognised with orders and medals.

 Operation Edelweiss carried out by the German Wehrmacht targeted Baku because of the importance of its oil fields to the USSR.
 Some 800,000 Azerbaijanis fought within the ranks of the Soviet Army of which 400,000 died.
 Azerbaijani national formations of the Red Army included the 223rd, 227th, 396th, 402nd, and 416th Rifle Divisions.
 Azerbaijani Major-General Hazi Aslanov was awarded a second Hero of the Soviet Union after a long post-war fight for recognition of his accomplishments.

 Dissolution of the Soviet armed forces

-During the Cold War, Azerbaijan had been the deployment area of units of the Soviet 4th Army whose principle formations in 1988 included four motor rifle divisions (23rd Guards, 60th, 75th, and 295th).
+During the Cold War, Azerbaijan had been the deployment area of units of the Soviet 4th Army whose principal formations in 1988 included four motor rifle divisions (23rd Guards, 60th, 75th, and 295th).
 The 75th Motor Rifle Division was isolated in Nakhchivan.
 The 4th Army also included missile and air defense brigades and artillery and rocket regiments.
 The 75th Division's stores and equipment were apparently transferred to the Nakhchivan authorities.
 Azerbaijan also hosted the 49th Arsenal of the Soviet Main Agency of Missiles and Artillery, which contained over 7,000 train-car loads of ammunition to the excess of one billion units.

 The first president of Azerbaijan, Ayaz Mutallibov, did not wish to build an independent army, wanting to rely instead largely on Soviet troops.
 Even when the Parliament decided that an army should be formed in September 1991, disagreements between the government and the opposition Azerbaijani Popular Front Party impeded creation of a unified force.
 Around this time, the first unit of the new army was formed on the basis of the 18–110 military unit of mechanized infantry of the Soviet Ground Forces (probably part of the 4th Army) located in Shikhov, south of Baku.
 At the time of the parliamentary decision, Lieutenant-General Valeh Barshadli became the first Minister of Defense of Azerbaijan, from 5 September to 11 December 1991.
 Later from May to 4 September 1992 he served as Chief of General Staff of Azerbaijani Armed Forces.